 How Do I Keep My Workers Compensation costs down?

+Workers compensation insurance for restaurants can be a major expense at times.
 The best way to keep your workers compensation costs down is to find an independent agent who has access to a variety of workers compensation carriers.
-This will not only provide you with many different carrier options but independent agents also have access to carriers who offer pay as you go insurance.
+This will not only provide you with many different companies to choose from but independent agents also have access to carriers who offer pay as you go insurance.

 Another way to lower your workers compensation costs is to implement a safety program that all employees are required to follow.
 Preventing injuries can not only save lives but it will save you a lot of money on your workers compensation premium.
 The goal is to mitigate and remove any possible hazards that can lead to workplace injury or disease.